 Some people choose to get a driver's licence limited to automatic transmissions.
 Remember that such a licence does not entitle you to drive cars with manual transmissions

-A driver whose licence has been revoked for less than 12 months can apply for a new licence about one month before the disqualification period ends.
-On the other hand, those who have been disqualified for longer than 12 months must pass a new driving test (both theory and practical) before a new licence can be issued.
+If your licence is revoked for less than 12 months, you can apply for a new licence about one month before the disqualification period ends.
+If your licence is revoked for more than 12 months, you must pass a new driving test, meaning both the theory test and the practical test, before a new licence can be issued.

-A driver whose licence is revoked during the probation period must also pass a new driving test.
+If your licence is revoked during the probationary period, you must also pass a new driving test.

 If Transportstyrelsen revokes your driver's licence for longer than 12 months, or during your probation period, you lose your driver's licence